blokcrafters/public-projects/waxmon.md

 <h1>Description</h1>
-BlokCrafters is working on development of a monitoring and alert system for the WAX Blockchain that will be freely available for other to implement for their own use or to easily integrate with for ease of use and administration.
+BlokCrafters is working on development of a monitoring and alert system for the WAX Blockchain that will be freely available for other guilds to implement for their own use or to easily integrate with for ease of use and administration.
+It will be free open source and use the MIT license.

 <h1>The Problem</h1>
 Currently there are no systems readily available for a WAX Guild to install and use for